frogermcs/codebase-dump/Readme.md

 - The workflow is triggered manually with workflow_dispatch.
 - It installs codebase-dump and generates a .md file named project_dump_for_llm.md, containing the code structure and summary.
 - The generated file is then uploaded as an artifact for easy access and download.

+## What next?

+Once you get your codebase dump, copy that into one of LLMs as input prompt and start asking Gemini, ChatGPT, Claude and others questions related to your codebase.
+For example, ask about "what are suggested steps to refactor this code into //your choice// architecture.".

+For inspiration on possible prompts, check [LLM Prompts section](https://github.com/kamilstanuch/codebase-digest?tab=readme-ov-file#llm-prompts-for-enhanced-analysis) in the Codebase Digest repository.